dave1010/Asdfghjkl/README.md

 stays close to your focus point without drifting off-screen.
 Key presses are consumed while the overlay is
 active: letters refine the grid, `Space` clicks, and `Esc` cancels.

+Read [ARCHITECTURE.md](ARCHITECTURE.md) for a deeper look at the current components and runtime flow.

 The macOS app installs the global CGEvent tap on launch (requires Input Monitoring and Accessibility permissions) and rebuilds overlay windows whenever displays change, keeping a window on every attached screen.
 Quit the app to tear down the tap cleanly.